top of page

 How meditation complements somatic therapy

 Meditation is often understood as a way to quieten the mind, but in this context we use it more as a practice of kind observation.
+When we combine meditation with somatic therapy, meditation becomes a way to:

 • Calm the nervous system by giving our attention something steady to rest on